If one answers that it is the Festival of Passover, it would be apparent that this answer is quite insightful.

-It seems that almost everyone who attempts to correctly observe the Festival of Passover is at variance with some other person or group.
-Logic dictates that not everyone is right and at the same time there is the possibility that everyone is wrong.
+Almost everyone who attempts to observe the Festival of Passover correctly seems to be at variance with some other person or group.
+Logic dictates that not everyone is right, and at the same time, there is the possibility that everyone is wrong.

-What’s the problem and how does it get fixed?
+What is the problem, and how does it get fixed?

-Brings to mind an encounter that occurred many years ago that involved the leader of a popular Sacred Name group.
-The conversation was going fine as we were discussing various scriptural topics.
-Then the topic of Passover came up and before anything could be said this leader assertively proclaimed that no matter what was said, “I am not changing on this one.
+It brings to mind an encounter that occurred many years ago involving the leader of a popular Sacred Name group in Missouri.
+The conversation was going fine as we discussed various scriptural topics.
+Then the subject of Passover came up, and before anything could be said, this leader assertively proclaimed that no matter what was said, “I am not changing on this one.
 My mind is made up.
-I have done extensive research on this topic and it is final.”
+I have extensively researched this topic, and it is final.”

-Well, so much for abiding by the scriptural precept.
+Well, so much for abiding by the following scriptural precept:

 Come, let us reason together.
 (Isaiah 1:18)

 There is no lack of written material by numerous Sacred Name groups purporting to prove the correct method of observing the Festival of Passover.
-Needless to say, one would be hard pressed to find a universal agreement on the issue and when the dust settles over the various arguments touted back and forth, most everyone realizes the little progress that was made if any to find truth and unity.
+However, one would be hard-pressed to find a universal agreement.
+When the dust settles over the various arguments touted back and forth, most everyone realizes the little progress made to find truth and unity.

-Basically the arguments presented by the various groups for the correct observance of Passover are fairly well known so I won’t bore you with the details by repeating the numerous and sometimes conflicting viewpoints.
+The arguments presented by the various groups for the correct observance of Passover are fairly well known.

-What the Ranger would like to do is introduce a perspective that might help break through the barriers and allow for Yahweh’s truth to prevail in regard to the Passover dilemma.
+We want to introduce a perspective that might help break through the barriers and allow Yahweh’s truth to prevail regarding the Passover dilemma.

-First of all the Ranger would recommend an action that most people are hesitant to do which requires humility.
-For instance, one has to come to the realization that the interpretation of Scriptures does not come from a person’s inner self.
+First, we recommend an action that most people hesitate to do, which requires humility.
+For instance, one has to realize that the interpretation of Scriptures does not come from a person’s inner self.

 Knowing this first, that no prophecy of the scripture is of any private interpretation.
 (2 Peter 1:20)

-Therefore you need to admit that the interpretation of Scriptures or scriptural truth does not come from you.
-If you can get past that, you can begin to seriously tackle the situation if one understands and accepts that.
+Therefore, one must admit that the interpretation of Scriptures or scriptural truth does not come from oneself.
+However, one can seriously tackle the situation if one understands and accepts that.

-Next, let’s keep it simple.
-For instance, the Ranger is only going to address one aspect of the Passover controversy and hopefully provide some food for thought in order to get those brain juices going, provoke some questions, and make some progress in the right direction toward Yahweh’s truth of the matter.
+Next, let us keep it simple.
+For instance, we will only address one aspect of the Passover controversy.
+But, hopefully, we will provide some food for thought to provoke some questions and make some progress in the right direction toward Yahweh’s truth of the matter.

-Question: Does the Festival of Passover and Unleavened Bread begin on Abib 14 and end on Abib 20 for a total of seven days of the Festival?
-This would also indicate that the first day of Unleavened Bread begins on Abib 14.
-Most professing followers of Yahweh would disagree.
-Sure I know, there’s all that proof in the scriptures that proves otherwise.
+Question: Does the Festival of Passover and Unleavened Bread begin on Abib 14 and end on Abib 20 for a total of 7 days of the Festival?
+This also indicates that the first day of Unleavened Bread begins on Abib 14.
+But, of course, most professing followers of Yahweh would disagree and proclaim that there is all that proof in Scriptures that proves otherwise.

-For the sake of simplicity, let’s try using Yahushua the messiah as the benchmark, so to speak, to provide us with a good example of the Passover observance.
-I mean, if anyone was going to be right about the Passover, surely it would be Yahushua.
+For the sake of simplicity, let us try using Yahushua the messiah as the benchmark to provide us with an excellent example of the Passover observance.
+If anyone were going to be right about the Passover, surely it would be Yahushua.

-The messiah came under the Law (Torah of Moses) and was subject to all of its relevant commands, including keeping the Passover.
-Since Yahushua never sinned (i.e. transgressed the Law), we can be sure that he correctly observed the Passover.
-(Otherwise Yahushua would have sinned, get it?)
+The messiah came under the Law (Torah of Moses) and was subject to all its relevant commands, including keeping the Passover.
+Since Yahushua never sinned (i.e., transgressed the Law), we can be sure he correctly observed the Passover.
+(Otherwise, Yahushua would have sinned.)